-(i) No person with a communicable disease, or being a carrier of such, that is listed on the Wyoming Department of Health (WDH) Reportable Disease and Condition List shall work in a childcare facility, unless:

-(A) $\underbrace{\mathbf{t}}{\underline{\mathbf{T}}}$ hey have been declared non-infectious to others by a licensed physician assistant (PA), or nurse practitioner (NP); ORor hHealth; ORor infected individual has received bloodborne pathogen training and has been determined to be of negligible risk to other persons during the routine care of children by a licensed physician and the facility director; ORor
+- (i) No person with a communicable disease, or being a carrier of such, that is listed on the Wyoming Department of Health (WDH) Reportable Disease and Condition List shall work in a childcare facility, unless: - (B) $\frac{a\underline{A}pproval}{b\underline{H}ealth;}$ $\frac{a\underline{A}pproval}{D}$ has been given by the local or $\frac{a\underline{D}epartment}{D}$ of $\frac{a\underline{A}pproval}{D}$ - (I) iIn the case of Hepatitis B, Hepatitis C, or HIV the infected individual has received bloodborne pathogen training and has been determined to be of negligible risk to other persons during the routine care of children by a licensed physician and the facility director; ORor

-(B) $\underline{aApproval}$ has been given by the local or $\underline{sState} \underline{dD}$ epartment of

-(I) iIn the case of Hepatitis B, Hepatitis C, or HIV the

-(II) iIn the case of a sexually transmitted disease the infected individual has been determined to be of negligible risk to other persons during the routine care of children by a licensed physician, physician assistant, or nurse practitioner.

-(ii) No person shall work in a child care facility while they are experiencing any of the following:

-(A) Skin infection or rash, unless the lesion can be completely covered and drainage contained by an impervious dressing, all other persons are prevented from having contact with the lesion, ANDand the affected person can practice adequate hand hygiene; ORor the condition is due to a non-infectious condition as verified by a licensed physician, PA, or NP.

-(B) Jaundice, unless due to a non-infectious condition as verified by a licensed physician, PA, or NP.

-- (C) Purulent conjunctivitis.

-- (D) Head lice, until after first treatment.

-- (E) Scabies, until treatment is completed.

-(iii) No person shall work in a child care facility if exclusion is directed by state or local public health officials.
+- (II) iIn the case of a sexually transmitted disease the infected individual has been determined to be of negligible risk to other persons during the routine care of children by a licensed physician, physician assistant, or nurse practitioner. - (ii) No person shall work in a child care facility while they are experiencing any of the following: - (A) Skin infection or rash, unless the lesion can be completely covered and drainage contained by an impervious dressing, all other persons are prevented from having contact with the lesion, AND and the affected person can practice adequate hand hygiene; OR or the condition is due to a non-infectious condition as verified by a licensed physician, PA, or NP. - (B) Jaundice, unless due to a non-infectious condition as verified by a licensed physician, PA, or NP. - (C) Purulent conjunctivitis. - (D) Head lice, until after first treatment. - (E) Scabies, until treatment is completed. - (iii) No person shall work in a child care facility if exclusion is directed by state or local public health officials.